xamarin/WebSharp/docs/tutorials/downloaditem/README.md

 The method above retrieves the file url passed from the `Renderer` process and passes it to the `DownloadFile` helper method that we have yet to define.

 The `DownloadFile` helper method is the workhorse of our routine.
-Once we get a `will-download` event we will hand that off to `HandleDownload`.
+The code below simply watches for a `will-download` event from `Electron` and once we receive the event it will be handed off to the `HandleDownload` method.

 ```cs